 U.S. 190 – Amite River Bridge Project

-The contractor continues pouring bridge caps.
+The contractor continues to pour bridge caps.
 A cap is the part of the bridge that sits on top of a group of piles and will help disperse pressure to the piles below.
-Thus far, 54 of the 60 bent caps have been poured.
+Thus far, 44 of the 60 bent caps have been poured.

-The contractor also continues to pour the bridge’s deck.
-Thus far, 17 of the 20 bridge deck spans have been poured.
+The contractor continues pouring the bridge’s deck.
 The deck is the road surface of the bridge.
 It rests on the girders which are supported by bents.
 Bents are made up of caps and piles.

 Brief description of completed work:

-The contractor has completed building the haul road on the west side of the river.
-The haul road was used by the contractor to bring equipment and building material to and from the job site while working on the new westbound span.
+The contractor has completed building the haul road on the east side of the river.
+The haul road is used by the contractor to bring equipment and building material to and from the job site throughout the duration of the project.

 All four of the test piles have been driven.
 Test piles help to gather information on the conditions at the job site such as installation methods for future piles and soil type.
 The information determines proper pile lengths and driving criteria for the production piles for the new bridge.

-For questions or comments, contact DOTD’s Customer Service Center at 1-877-4LA-DOTD (1-877-452-3683) or e-mail email@example.com.
-The center is open 7:30 a.m. – 5 p.m., Monday through Friday.
+For additional questions or comments contact DOTD’s Customer Service Center at 1-877-4LA-DOTD (1-877-452-3683) or e-mail firstname.lastname@example.org.
+The center is open 7 a.m. – 6 p.m.
+Monday through Friday.
 You can also visit the project’s Web page by going to www.dotd.la.gov and clicking on "Projects" from the Programs & Projects section of the main menu on the left-hand side of the page and selecting the U.S. 190 Amite River Bridge Project link.

 Again, we thank you for your feedback and patience during this construction.
 Additionally, at your convenience, please let us know how we are doing by filling out our Customer Service Survey.